Amar-Gill/passive-frame/passive-frame-client/README.md

 4) Add recipients array to projects as user emails/profiles.
 5) Issue reports to recipients.
 Auto alert recipients of actions / action lists.
 6) Compress report-item content field on client side (using hex??) to save space in db
-7) email notification / response retriaval for actions ==> instant // recurring
+7) email notification / response retrieval for actions ==> instant // recurring
 8) automate your responses
 9) email tracking of responses
 10) generate portfolio of desired documents